CIO exit interview: Andrew Clowes, JLL

-CIO chats to Andrew Clowes, who left his post as chief information officer at JLL last month after 20 years with the company.
+The CIO Executive Council chats to Andrew Clowes, who left his post as chief information officer at JLL last month after 20 years with the company.
 Alongside his role at JLL, Clowes has served in the Navy for more than 38 years as a permanent officer, specialising in submarines and as a reservist with a specialty in intelligence and amphibious operations.

 He discusses his tech career, greatest achievements and what being part of the Navy has taught him about business.